capaj/prisma-generator-checker/README.md

 import('../node_modules/prisma-generator-checker/dist/runtimeChecker')
 ```

-this will check sha hash of the schema.prisma file to make sure it matches to when your prisma generation was last executed.
+this will check sha hash of the schema.prisma file to make sure it matches to the one stored in `.env` when your prisma generation was last executed.
 If it does not match, it throws an error like this:

 ```
 Error: Prisma schema hash does not match the one in .env, please run prisma generate and commit the changes.